Visiting Scholars Program

 Terms and Conditions

 The Visiting Scholars program is exclusively for faculty members at our partner institutions in Asia, and candidates must be nominated through their university’s foreign affairs or international office.
 Preference will be given to younger scholars who are in the early stages of their academic careers.
 Applicants must have at least three years of teaching and research experience at their home institutions.
 Scholars who gained their PhD from an institution outside of Asia within the past five years (from the start date of the HYI program) are not eligible.
 Previous recipients of a Visiting Scholar fellowship from HYI are not eligible to reapply for this program.
+The applicant must be a ladder faculty member (full time, tenure-track position) at his or her home institution.
 The selection criteria include academic training, quality of research proposal, depth of subject knowledge, originality of the proposal as well as feasibility of conducting the research at Harvard and match with a Harvard faculty member.
 Scholars are provided with a monthly stipend and individual medical insurance coverage while at the Institute.